squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 between the :g:`Proof` and :g:`Qed` markers.
 It consists in a list of tactics.
 The invokation of each tactic modifies the proof state, which contains a list of goals to prove.
-Each goal is displayed as a judgment displaying its current state.
+Each goal is displayed as a judgement displaying its current state.
 Initially, the proof state consists of a single goal, as declared by the user.
 Each tactic then reduces the first goal of the proof state to an arbitrary number of new subgoals.
 When no goal is left, the proof